nickduran/politicalConspiracies/README.md

 R Analyses Code:
 ===================

+Each file contains the sequence of steps in R to generate the linear mixed effects models reported in manuscript for the average deviation, latency, and confidence variables, using data from Mouse-Traj-2GIT.csv described above.
+Allows for complete replication.

 > **Relevant Files:**
 > - analysis_avgdeviat.Rmd
 > - analysis_latency.Rmd
 > - analysis_confidence.Rmd

-For **analysis_avgdeviat.Rmd** and **analysis_latency.Rmd**, the sequence of steps in R to generate the linear mixed effects models reported in manuscript for the average deviation, latency, and confidence variables, using data from Mouse-Traj-2GIT.csv described above.
-Allows for complete replication.
+A collection of helper function files used in the above code for reporting analyses.

 > - summary_stats.R

-For **summary_stats.R**, a collection of helper function files used in the above code for reporting analyses.

 R Analyses Code (Executed):
 ===================

+Similiar to .Rmd files provided above, but with output of all commands displayed to correspond with data reported in the manuscript.

 > **Relevant Files:**
 > - http://dynamicog.org/poliConsp/analysis_latency.html
 > - http://dynamicog.org/poliConsp/analysis_deviation.html
 > - http://dynamicog.org/poliConsp/analysis_confidence.html

-Similiar to .Rmd files provided above, but with output generation of all commands.
-Output corresponds to data reported in the manuscript.

 R Code For Descriptives:
 ===================

+R Code used to generate summary statistics and reported descriptives.

-> **Relevant Files:**
+> **Relevant File:**
 > - responseTrends.Rmd

-R Code used to generate summary statistics and reported descriptives.

 Misc: Response to Action Editor
 ===================

-> **Relevant Files:**
-> - http://dynamicog.org/poliConsp/AE_analysis.html

 A response to the action editor in the review process that provides rationale and interpretation for the statistical analysis in the manuscript using R and R Markdown.
 Commented throughout.

+> **Relevant File:**
+> - http://dynamicog.org/poliConsp/AE_analysis.html